2018 – 2024

-New in 2018, World Sailing and 11th Hour Racing have joined forces to create the World Sailing 11th Hour Racing Sustainability Award.
-The award will celebrate the effective execution or ongoing delivery of high-impact, highly replicable sustainability initiatives, aligned with the World Sailing Sustainability Agenda 2030.
-National Federations, sailing clubs, event organizing committees, individual sailors or any other sailing related organizations that have implemented and delivered a successful sustainability initiative are eligible for the award.
+In 2018, World Sailing and 11th Hour Racing joined forces to create the World Sailing 11th Hour Racing Sustainability Award.
+The award celebrates the effective execution or ongoing delivery of high-impact, highly replicable sustainability initiatives aligned with the World Sailing Sustainability Agenda 2030.
+National Federations, sailing clubs, event organizing committees, individual sailors, or any other sailing-related organizations that have implemented and delivered a successful sustainability initiative are eligible for the award.

 World Sailing is the world governing body for the sport of sailing, officially recognized by the International Olympic Committee.
 The organization is responsible for: the promotion of the sport internationally; managing sailing at the Olympic and Paralympic Games; developing the Racing Rules of Sailing and regulations for all sailing competitions; the training of judges, umpires and other administrators; the development of the sport around the world; and representing the sailors in all matters concerning the sport.
 The principal members of World Sailing are the Member National Authorities and Class Associations.